SparkyzCodez/FSRM-Anti-ransomware/Installation and Setup.md

 You may leave the file name as-is or you may change the word "extended" to something else that's more meaningful for you. **You must put your custom name between the dashes.** Leave everything else in the file name alone.
 For some of my clients I just use a one word company name, but for more complicated setups where I want different exceptions based on the server's use I'll use the server's name.
 For example I may change the name to *combined-exampleco-20191206_104615.json* or *combined-fileserver1-20191206_104615.json*.

-## Everything Search - this will help avoid false positives
+## Everything Search - Screen for existing ransomware files and avoid future false postitives
 The purpose of this step is to find all the files on your system that match ransomware file names.
 Run the *EverythingSearchForRansomware.py* script and generate a report in whatever format is convenient for you (text, csv, or JSON).
 Your OS drive will have matches that are completely safe. *.rat* files are one example.
 If you are already infected with ransomware or have leftovers from a previous attack you will find all those files with this process.
 And this is fast.
 You can search 5 million file names in less than 3 minutes.

 Note: The JSON format report has a number of attributes, and at first glance it's not clear where you should look.
 Focus on the "filters-FSRMmatched" attribute.
 These are the matches that the FSRM engine is actively trying to match.
 We'll cover how to use the other attributes in a seperate deep dive document.